Friday, December 21, 2012

 - Onomatopoeia

-- Words and phrases that appeal to the senses and create a picture in the mind.
+- Words and phrases that appeal to the senses and create a

 - Personification